 His other primary area of study is Canadian Cinema, and he recently completed a book, Bruce McDonald's Hard Core Logo (2011), which was published by the University of Toronto Press and the Toronto International Film Festival.
 Hard Core Logo, a 1996 cult film, is the story of a punk band on a last gasp tour of Western Canada.
 The book examines the film’s treatment of the idea of Canadian identity and the challenges of creative success in a small nation, and is also a study of the film’s complex treatment of masculinity and male bonding.

 Professor McEwan’s other interests include Bollywood cinema, historical fiction films, and popular music studies.
 Essays on various subjects have appeared in the International Journal of Cultural Studies, Symploke, and the collection Affiliations: Identity in Academic Culture.
 As a journalist, he has written about books and media culture for The Toronto Star and The Globe and Mail in Canada, and covered popular music for Time Out Chicago.
-He teaches Bollywood Cinema, Canadian Cinema, Film History, Film Reviewing, French New Wave, Introduction to Film Analysis, Media & Society: Popular Music, Video Production, and Advanced Electronic Media Production.
+He teaches Bollywood Cinema, Canadian Cinema, Film History, Film Reviewing, French New Wave, Introduction to Film Analysis, Media & Society: Popular Music, Video Production, and Advanced Video Production.
 He is the Director of the college's interdisciplinary program in Film Studies.

 Dr. McEwan is on sabbatical leave in the fall of 2013, and will be the director of the Media & Communication and Film Studies study abroad program in Dublin in the spring of 2014.